Shapiro Administration Announces $5 Million Awarded to Attract Sporting Events to Pennsylvania, Help Boost the Economy

 - The applicant is seeking to secure a single year or multiyear commitment from a site selection organization to conduct high quality, amateur and professional sporting or esports events at one or more locations in Pennsylvania.

-For more information about the Sports Marketing and Tourism Program and DCED, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.
+For more information about the Sports Marketing and Tourism Program and DCED, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, X, and LinkedIn.

 MEDIA CONTACT: